-An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=167
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=167

 12.1 Follow-Up: The Lasting Impression

 Learning O bjectives

 • Understand what follow-up entails and why it is so important.

 • Discuss the ongoing nature of follow-up.